 The longevity of the SpongeBob SquarePants franchise is frankly surprising.
-Years after its fellow Nickelodeon titles fell to the ravages of time, it continues – with frequent TV shows, movies, and
+Years after its fellow Nickelodeon titles fell to the ravages of time, it continues – with frequent TV shows, movies, and video game tie-ins still being produced, more than 20 years later.
+It speaks to the fun of the franchise – the solid, all-ages humour, the delightful cast, and the colourful world of Bikini Bottom.

 During a recent PLAION games showcase, we were able to get hands-on with The Cosmic Shake – and it turns out, it’s much more than a spiritual successor.
 It’s basically a fully-fledged sequel to the classic SpongeBob platformers of old, complete with whimsical worlds to explore, and plenty of jump-spin-attack goodness.